danielegrattarola/spektral/docs/templates/external.md

 ## Paper

-We have presented the library at the ICML 2020 workshop "Graph Representation Learning and Beyond".
+We presented the library at the ICML 2020 workshop "Graph Representation Learning and Beyond".

 Paper: